AndySAnker/phase-splitter/README.md

 ### Installing on own PC
 Download the folder "phase-splitter.zip".

-Set 'root_path_results' to the location of 'phase-splitter/Results' to the path on your computer
+Set 'root_path_results' in funcs.py to the location of 'phase-splitter/Results' to the path on your computer

 ### Dependencies
 The lite version is made to work on python 3.7 as a notebook with the following libraries: